 If the refund is distributed to you after April 15 of the year following the excess deferral, the excess funds will be taxable in the calendar year deferred.
 In addition, the excess funds and earnings on the excess contribution (if applicable) will be taxed the year the refund is distributed.

-Note that if the distribution is not completed by April 15, the distribution may need to wait until you have a distributable event and, therefore, may be several years after the excess occurred.
 If the excess was made entirely in a plan sponsored by the same or related employers and is not timely detected or distributed, then the distribution may still occur before you have a distributable event.
+Contact us to discuss your unique scenario.

 The above information is intended as general information.
 As always, if you have specific questions about your situation, you should consult your tax advisor.